ZitaoTech/9981_BLE_USB_Keyboard_Pro/README.md

 The trackpad can be manually turned on/off.
 You may have accidentally pressed ‘T’ on Layer 2 and disabled it.
 In this case, enter Layer 2 again and press ‘T’ once more to re-enable the touchpad.

+There is another possibility: the trackpad itself might be defect.
+Here is a quick way to verify it:

+First, place your finger on the touchpad and move.
+See whether the trackpad backlight lights up.
+If not, enter Layer 2 and press ‘T’.
+Then place your finger on the trackpad again and move.
+If the trackpad backlight still does not light up, the touchpad is likely defective.
+In this case, please contact Elecrow.

 - Why can't my keyboard be paired with my device?

 It’s possible that after the previous pairing, the keyboard didn’t clear its pairing information.
 You need to switch to Layer 2 and double-tap the touchpad to erase the keyboard’s pairing data, and then you can start a new pairing.

 > [!CAUTION]
 > After deleting the pairing on your phone or on the keyboard, it’s important to refresh the Bluetooth page on your device.
 The easiest way is to just restart Bluetooth module.

+If in this way your device still can't pair with the keyboard, please follow the steps below:

+Press and hold the **aA** key at the bottom-right corner, then press the **first top-row key**, and double-tap the touchpad.

+Next, without releasing the aA key, press the **second top-row key**, and double-tap the touchpad again.
+Repeat this process for **all four top-row keys** to clear pairing information for all 4 bluetooth channels.

+After that, pair your device with the keyboard again.

 - Why is my keyboard not having backlight?